 Sounds simple but a ten-second job can completely change the way a room looks.
-It does not need to be fitted sheets folded like a well-trained matron, but straightening the duvet and pillows will do the trick.
+It does not need to be fitted sheets folded like a well-trained cleaner, but straightening the duvet and pillows will do the trick.

 Do a load of washing a day